chrisant996/clink-flex-prompt/README.md

 - [RobotoMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Roboto Mono that adds Powerline symbols and many icon characters.
 - And there are many other fonts to have fun with -- enjoy!

+## I installed a font; why won't it show up in the list of available terminal fonts?

+The default built-in terminal window in Windows only lists a small set of predefined fonts.
+Other terminal hosts such as Windows Terminal or ConEmu make it easy to choose other fonts, without any extra steps.

+If you want to add more fonts for the built-in terminal window, then you'll need to make some system registry changes.
+[This article](https://superuser.com/questions/1347724/how-can-i-add-additional-fonts-to-the-windows-console) does a good job of collecting a variety of relevant info into one place.
+But if that link is broken when you're this, then you can do an internet search for "add fonts for console windows" or similar phrases.

 # Configuration Wizard

 Flex prompt can be easily customized via its configuration wizard.